Group against theatre plan takes Tory seat

 "They worked hard and we've got the result that we wanted," she said.

-A third of seats were up for grabs on both councils, which were the only two facing an election in Kent in 2018.
+A third of seats were up for grabs on both councils, which were the only two facing an election in Kent this year.

 The proposed new development in Tunbridge Wells, situated alongside Calverley Grounds, includes plans for a 1,200-seat theatre, alongside new commercial office space and car parking.